debezium/debezium/RELEASING.md

 Once you have verified that the artifacts in the staging repository are acceptable, the next step is to _release_ the staging repository so that its artfacts are then pushed into the Maven Central repository.

-Go back to Sonotype's Nexus Repository Manager at https://oss.sonatype.org/ and log in with an account that has privilege to release Debezium artifacts.
+Go back to Sonatype's Nexus Repository Manager at https://oss.sonatype.org/ and log in with an account that has privilege to release Debezium artifacts.
 In the left hand panel, click on the "Staging Repositories".
 Then type "debezium" in the search box to locate the closed staging repository that you've verified.

 Select the staging repository (by checking the box) and press the "Release" button.
 Enter a description in the dialog box, and press "OK" to release the artifacts to Maven Central.
 You may need to press the "Refresh" button a few times until the staging repository disappears.

 It may take some time for the artifacts to actually be [visible in Maven Central search](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.debezium%22) or [directly in Maven Central](https://repo1.maven.org/maven2/io/debezium/debezium-core/).

 ## Merge your pull request to update the Docker images

-After you've validated the artifacts, update the Docker image(s) to remove the use of the staging repository and instead use Maven Central at https://repo1.maven.org/maven2.
-Then, update your pull request again with this change.

 Only after the artifacts are available on Maven Central can you merge the pull request for the Debezium Docker images.
 As soon as your changes are merged, Docker Hub will automatically build and deploy the Docker images that were previously configured.
 If you've just released a patch release and only updated existing Docker images, then you can proceed to [updating the documentation and blog](#update-the-documentation-and-blog).